3 ways to learn about retail fuel pricing sensitivity

 In order to make strategic decisions about your fuel prices, there are a few key categories of data you need to gather to understand fuel pricing sensitivity in your market.

-What data should you look at?
+What data should you look at when assessing fuel pricing sensitivity?

 To understand how important price is to your fuel sales, you really need to understand how your competitors are pricing at any given time.
 Traditionally, this type of research has been done once a day by sending a manager to different sites in the area to survey their prices.